 Risk-based pricing is a way for lenders to set prices according to risk.
 If a borrower is considered risky, risk-based pricing leads that borrower to pay more in the form of a higher interest rate and cost of debt, resulting in a higher total amount paid for the borrowed money.
 Learn more about this form of pricing, including the pros and cons, with the following overview.

 The Price Risky Borrowers Pay

 What exactly is a high or low price?
 For most loans, you pay interest in return for the ability to borrow money.
 With risk-based pricing, you pay more or less interest depending on the lender's evaluation of the risk they would be exposed to by lending to you.
 If you’re a safe bet and the lender is all but certain you’ll repay, you’ll qualify for the best products and lower interest rates.

 However, if you've had some financial red flags in the past seven to 10 years, such as late payments, a foreclosure, a bankruptcy, charge-offs, etc., you will likely not get the best interest rate.
 If you have a good credit history, but your income is marginal, you may also be considered risky.

 Risk-Based Pricing Factors

 Lenders look at a variety of factors when evaluating risk.
 Your credit is an important part of any risk-based pricing decision.
-But lenders may look at much additional factors such as loan-to-value (LTV) ratios, debt-to-income ratios, and any other factor related to your overall financial picture and current obligations, since these can affect your ability to pay back the loan or their ability to collect in case of default.
+But lenders may look at many additional factors such as loan-to-value (LTV) ratios, debt-to-income ratios, and any other factor related to your overall financial picture and current obligations since these can affect your ability to pay back the loan or their ability to collect in case of default.

 For example, the length of time you've worked at your job can make you appear more or less risky.
 Some lenders also want to know how long you've lived in your home.
 In some cases, individuals who've lived at their residence for fewer than three years or have a history of bouncing from one home to another may also be considered risky.
 Stability in employment and residence all make a borrower less risky.